Response to Intervention (RTI) in Early Childhood topic editor: Sue Goode

 Clarifies the applicability of the Response to Intervention (RTI) requirements in Section 614(b)6(B) of Part B of the IDEA to children ages 3 through 5 enrolled in Head Start Programs.

 CRTIEC was funded in 2008 by the U.S. Department of Education's Institute of Education Sciences (IES) to conduct research and provide resources that support the use of RTI to increase the number of young children who enter school with knowledge and skills in early literacy and language.
-CRTIEC has hosted Annual RTI in Early Childhood Summit and posted presentations and materials from the summits online.
+CRTIEC has hosted RTI in Early Childhood Summits and posted presentations and materials from the summits online.

 The RTI Action Network is a program of the National Center for Learning Disabilities, funded by the Cisco Foundation and in partnership with the nation's leading education associations and top RTI experts.
 It is dedicated to the effective implementation of RTI in school districts nationwide.